 Dawn: Yes.
 Get so much money. (laughing)

 Host: They do.
 So if there is a problem with the diets and you mentioned on your website that you’ve been a yo-yo dieter, I like that, I like the terminology.
 I can relate to that.
 But then again diet is defined as what we eat but when we speak of diet we are thinking about, “Oh, I’m going on a diet” which is “Oh, I must do Keto.
 I must do Atkins, I must do low-calorie, I must do only this or only that or whatever.
-The buzz words, there's different buzz words for every cycle of information that we have.
-These days, Intermittent fasting and how Jennifer Aniston swears by it, etc. etc.
+Buzz words, there are different buzz words for every cycle of information that we have.
+These days, Intermittent fasting and how Jennifer Aniston swears by it, etc., etc.

 Dawn: Because she used to diet, right? (laughing)

 Host: Okay, if we eliminate diets in that context then what do we do?